TEIC/XSLT-workshop/docs/index.md

 #### [Part 2: Orientation to XPath](xpath.md)
 * working with project files to retrieve data with XPath in preparation for writing XSLT
+* The slides for the introducation to XPath presentation are available at <https://slides.com/elisabeshero-bondar/xpath-intro>

 #### [Part 3: Teach basic XSLT](xslt.md)
 to produce simple outputs that curate data and show how these can be used in simple charts and graphs.